patherlkd/ActiveMatterIn2Science/README.md

 ### Guiding questions/pointers to help you explore the active matter simulations

 The main thing is for you to explore the system, code, and setup to get a feel of running computational simulations.
-So, follow you curiosity.
+So, follow your curiosity.
 If you want some nudges of what to look at then see below.

 These questions/pointers typically get more difficult as you progress through them.